WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` in order to perform update.

-* Migration to rewritten metrics storage might take considerable time on larger Weblate instance.
+* Migration to rewritten metrics storage might take considerable time on larger Weblate instance (expect around 15 minutes per GB of ``metrics_metric`` table).
 To reduce downtime, you can copy :file:`weblate/metrics/migrations/*.py` from Weblate 4.17 to 4.16 and start the migration in the background.
 Once it is completed, perform full upgrade as ususal.

 .. seealso:: :ref:`generic-upgrade-instructions`